 Query to fetch the Current Value specific to the environment

 Environment variables are good to use if we want the configuration values to migrate along with Solution but at the same time, these features still need more enhancements to incorporate.

 - Caching : to avoid any service call to fetch Environment variables run time.

-- There are multiple issues found while migrating Environment variables and also while unpacking/packing(using Solution Packager) a solution comprising an Environment variable.
+- Multiple issues found while migrating Environment variables and also while unpacking/packing(using Solution Packager) a solution comprising an Environment variable.

-Above mentioned points are very important for full fledged use of Environment Variable.
+Above mentioned points are very important for full-fledged use of the Environment Variable.
 To get more tutorials, stay tuned with our experts here.